 Why is Content Marketing important?

-1. Strategy and Planning
+1. Create a Strategy and Plan

 There’s a good chance that some of your competitors have already gone through this process and maybe made a few mistakes that you can avoid.
 Have a look at their website and see what they’re writing about.
-Have a look on their homepage as well.
-They might be putting a link to their best content on their homepage.

 - Written article